Architecture

 Workflow Orchestration

-The protocol defines workflow patterns that can be composed and combined:
+The protocol defines workflow patterns that can be composed and combined.
+Workflows handle coordination; Runs handle lifecycle control (timeouts, retries, cancellation, approval).

 Multi-Agent Coordination